PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Experiments and Results

 \section{Experiments and Results}

-Here, we test SotA models on our three proposed tasks (PS, PR and PSD) to (1) assess whether existing models are able to leverage context to improve accuracy; and (2) compute the best model accuracy to quantify the headroom for future research.
+We test SotA models on PS, PR-pass, PR-page, and \psd to (1) assess how the models are able to leverage context to improve accuracy; and (2) quantify the headroom for future research.

-\subsec{Phrase embeddings} Besides testing SotA trained BERT-based classifiers, we also test the ranking approach based on SotA contextualized embeddings, \ie comparing the cosine similarity between the query and candidate phrases.
-Following \cite{yu-ettinger-2020-assessing}, we compute a contextualized \emph{phrase} embedding by feeding the entire phrase-containing sentence (\eg S$_1$ in \cref{fig:ps_example}) into a model, \eg BERT, and taking the mean pooling of the last-layer embeddings over the words in the given phrase only.
-For non-contextualized phrase embeddings, we repeat the same process but the input to the model is only the phrase alone (without the remaining of the sentence).
+\subsec{Phrase embeddings} Besides training and testing SotA BERT-based classifiers, we also test a ranking approach that involves computing the cosine similarity between the query's and each candidate's embedding.
+To compute a \emph{contextualized} phrase embedding, following \citealt{yu-ettinger-2020-assessing}, we feed the entire phrase-containing sentence (\eg S$_1$ in \cref{fig:ps_both_examples}) into a model, \eg BERT, and then take the mean pooling of the last-layer embeddings over the words of the given phrase only.
+For non-contextualized phrase embeddings, we repeat the same process but input to the model only the phrase (instead of the entire sentence).